MasoudJTehrani/PCLA/README.md

   - <a href="https://github.com/autonomousvision/neat">Repository</a>

 - **Interfuser**
   - Contains 1 autonomous agent.
-To use this agent, you need to set an [Environment Variables](#environment-variables).
      - **if_if** : Second best performing <a href="https://leaderboard.carla.org">CARLA Leaderboard 1</a> SENSORS track agent.
   - <a href="https://github.com/opendilab/InterFuser">Repository</a>